syd711/nima/README.md

 lights      type:PointLight     Defines a point light               - ignored -                     Circle
-            lightDistance:<INT> Size of the light, if undefined the width of the circle will be used data        type:Route          Defines a point of a route          The route the point belongs to  Circle dock:<BOOLEAN>      true/false to play docking animation, used for locations dockTime:<INT>      Milliseconds to stack docked (hidden)
+            lightDistance:<INT> Size of the light, if undefined the width of the circle will be used data        type:Route          Defines a point of a route          The route the point belongs to  Circle dockable:<BOOLEAN>  true/false to play docking animation, used for locations dockTime:<INT>      Milliseconds to stack docked (hidden)
             shipType:<STRING>   Type of the ship that is on this route, only defined for 1x point.
                                 Valid ship types are: